matharden/maths-treasure-hunt/README.md

 Open `questions.js` to edit the maths questions and set clues.

 First set a random unique code, e.g. `1243`.
-Then set your maths question e.g. `1, '+', 2`.
-Finally, enter the clue to be shown when the correct answer is entered e.g. `Under desk`.
+Then set your maths question, e.g. `1, '+', 2`.
+Finally, enter the clue to be shown when the correct answer is entered, e.g. `Under the desk`.

 ```javascript
 var codedquestions = {